Superconductivity and Low Energy Excitations in an Attractive Hubbard Model: Spectral Gap of Single-Fermion Excitations

-\Section{The Case of Lieb Lattice} Let us consider the case of Lieb lattice which consists of the two sublattice $\Lambda_{\rm A}$ and $\Lambda_{\rm B}$.
+Let us consider the case of Lieb lattice which consists of the two sublattice $\Lambda_{\rm A}$ and $\Lambda_{\rm B}$.
 We still require translational invariance for the Hamiltonian $H^{(\Lambda)}$.
 We also assume a site symmetry that yields the uniform density of fermions for both of $\Lambda_{\rm A}$ and $\Lambda_{\rm B}$ in the translationally invariant ground state.
 For simplicity, we assume that the Hamiltonian $H^{(\Lambda)}$ can be written in the same form as (\ref{Hamtrans}).
 We write

 We obtain